TV screen technology explained

 The resolution on an 8K TV is 7,680 x 4,320 for a total of 33,177,600 pixels.
 This enormous number of pixels means an 8K TV can display incredibly sharp, crisp images that show more detail than a 4K TV could manage.

 We're in the early stages of 8K TVs.
-Only LG, Samsung and Sharp have announced 8K sets you'll be able to buy, and we don't know how much they will cost.
+Only LG, Samsung, Sharp and Sony have announced 8K sets you'll be able to buy, and it will come as no surprise that they are extremely expensive.
+Samsung's cheapest range starts at around £4,999 for the 65-inch set while models from rival brands are all bigger and will cost more as a result.

 What can you watch in 8K?